-Video titles were a central challenge to creating an app that felt like it belonged alongside the native apps on tvOS, the Apple TV’s operating system.
-Apple’s suggested interface styles assume cover art for TV series and movies that feature the title of each piece of content within the image.
-For The Wall Street Journal’s videos, the title is often much longer, and the image more complex, to convey the full context of the story.
+Video titles were a central challenge to creating an app that felt like it belonged alongside the native apps on tvOS.
+Apple’s suggested interface styles assume that the cover art for TV series and movies will feature the title within the image.
+For The Wall Street Journal’s videos, the title is often a full headline, and the image more complex, to convey the full context of the story.

-We explored many different card options to find a visual solution to displaying titles along with video thumbnails in a way that felt natural on tvOS, without creating an impression of an overwhelming amount of on-screen text.
+We explored many different card options to find a visual solution to displaying titles along with video thumbnails in a way that felt natural on tvOS, without creating an overwhelming amount of on-screen text.

 These explorations also helped us find the right balance between using the tvOS-native typography and colors and using WSJ’s brand colors and typefaces.
 Using WSJ’s headline font, Escrow, for the video titles lent the interface an unmistakable WSJ “look,” allowing us to use Apple’s excellent San Francisco font for all smaller labels and descriptions.

 Using San Francisco wherever possible enabled us to take advantage of the many custom behaviors that Apple has baked into the font, such as weight variation and spacing optimizations at smaller sizes.

 Upon launching the app, the home screen displays featured videos in large cards right at the top of the screen, inviting the viewer to start watching right away.
 Below, custom lineups of videos on various topics invite a deeper look into our extensive video content.
 Every card reacts to the touch remote in 3D, bringing the content to life.

 Upgraded poster art